Viewing the Fantastic Artist Sculptures and Sculptural Art in Downtown Houston, Texas

 The City of Houston is large and spread out in all directions.
-As of 2013, it is the 4th largest city in the United States and its growth is only limited by the natural border of the Gulf of Mexico to the southeast.
-It continues to grow by leaps and bounds to the north, west and southwest and shows no immediate indications of slowing that expansion any time soon.
+As of 2020, it is the 4th largest city in the United States.
+Its growth is only limited by the natural border of the Gulf of Mexico to the southeast.
+It continues to grow by leaps and bounds to the north, west, and southwest and shows no immediate indications of slowing that expansion anytime soon.

-Art galleries abound and there is art to suit just about anyone's taste and budget.
+Art galleries abound, and there is an art to suit just about anyone's taste and budget.
 This article will feature some of the outdoor art that is in public spaces in Houston's downtown regions.